yunlu339/conspiracy/README.md

 The file "stata_code" is a stata dofile that includes the explanation for the variables stored in the "stata_data" file, and the model commands for the article's main findings.

 The "tweetID" lists the ID numbers of all tweets that meet the search criteria of this study.
+This file contains 776,893 IDs of tweets that were collected through two stages and posted by users with United States county locations.
 Following a common approach, the file only includes the ID numbers of the tweets.

 If have any question, please email: yunlu339@outlook.com